dahoum/xn--mrovingiens-bbb.fr/README.md

 ![](Images/caution.jpeg)

-I remember, as a child, my grandmother had bonbons, that were covered w/ their own dust.
-I liked to keep them in my mouth till the dust had melted and then I would place them on another tray.
-Once I had licked the dust out of all bonbons.

-I think this defines part of my attitude towards books, for it is impossible to read all the good books, but I try to at least get their essense, the feel.
-Someone once said, that "some people write a book to help other people write one sentence".
-I think one can enjoy some books simply by having them, by holding them, by reading the dust jacket and a few pages.

 This is a collection of my intellectual pursuits.
-I am uploading several 1 000s of notes from different sources.
-It might take a while.
+I am currently uploading here several 1 000s of my notes from different sources.
+It might take a while to get them all.
+I mostly do it, when I revisit a topic.

+There is no AI generated content on these pages and no spellchecker have been employed.

 The content is leading and that the form is like the 80s Internet.